Naveen09cool/Naveen09cool/README.md

 - 👋 Hi, I’m @Naveen09cool
 - 👀 I’m interested in ...
 Software Development
 - 🌱 I’m currently learning ...
-Java and NodeJs
+NodeJs and React
-- 📫 How to reach me ... naveen09cool@gmail.com
+- 📫 How to reach me ... naveensingh.swe@gmail.com

 <!---
 Naveen09cool/Naveen09cool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.